jeffpar/pcjs/blog/_posts/2023/2023-07-15-running-dos-software-from-the-command-line.md

     LU       EXE    22528   3-25-84   1:48a
         40 File(s)     16384 bytes free

-Any files you're interested in can be copied to the machine's C: drive, and when you type `return`, those files should be automatically transferred to your current directory.
+Any files you're interested in can be copied to the machine's C: drive, and when you type `quit`, those files should be automatically transferred to your current directory.

 ### More To Come